AmberELEC/AmberELEC/README.md

 351ELEC minimally requires an 8GB MicroSD, however the experience will be limited.
 For an optimal configuration 32GB or more is recommended.

-To install the most recent stable release, start by downloading the latest 351ELEC-RG351P.aarch64-{version}.img.gz from the Releases section.
+To download the latest version of 351ELEC, visit [updates.351elec.org](https://updates.351elec.org/releases/daily/).

 * Decompress the image
 * Write the image to a microSD using your favorite image writer